edgeofmagic/proximal/README.md

 # proximal

-##A C++ template that compares floating point values for near equality in a robust manner
+##i A C++ template that compares floating point values for near equality in a robust manner

 This template provides a robust mechanism for comparing floating point values for effective equality, or, being *close enough*.
 It is primarily intended